-LONDON and HENDERSONVILLE, Tennessee—The Americas region recorded positive results in the three key performance metrics when reported in U.S. dollars for April 2012, according to data compiled by STR and STR Global.
+LONDON and HENDERSONVILLE, Tennessee—The Americas region recorded positive results in the three key performance metrics when reported in U.S. dollars during April 2013, according to data compiled by STR and STR Global.

 VP, Digital Media & Communications